Likelihood-free inference with emulator networks: Results

-We first demonstrate emulator networks on a non-linear model between parameters and data, corrupted by additive Gaussian observation noise: data is generated according to $\data_i \sim \mathcal{N}(\cdot|f(\param), \bSigma)$, $i=1 \dots n$, where $f(\param)$ is cubic in $\param$, $\bSigma$ is fixed, and $\param$ is distributed uniformly (see \myappendix{gauss} for complete specification of this example).
-The goal is to approximate the posterior $p(\param|\bar{\data}_o)$ from the smallest possible number of draws from the generative model (\myfig{gauss}a).
-For the emulator, we use a neural network with one hidden layer consisting of 10 $\mathrm{tanh}$ units, whose outputs are combined to produce the mean and the variance of $p(\data|\theta)$.
+We first demonstrate emulator networks on a non-linear model between parameters and data, corrupted by additive Gaussian observation noise: data is generated according to $\data_i \sim \mathcal{N}(\cdot|f(\param), \bSigma)$, $i=1 \dots n$, where $f(\param)$ is cubic in $\param$, $\bSigma$ is fixed, and $\param$ is distributed uniformly (see \myappendix{gauss} for complete specification).
+The goal is to approximate the posterior $p(\param|\bar{\data}_o)$ from a small number of draws from the generative model (\myfig{gauss}{a}).
+We parameterize $q(\bx|\btheta; \bphi)$ using a Gaussian distribution whose mean and precision are the output of a neural network with one hidden layer consisting of 10 $\mathrm{tanh}$ units.

-We will compare our method to BOLFI (Bayesian Optimization for Likelihood-free Inference, \cite{Gutmann2018}), an ABC method which -- given a user-specified discrepancy measure -- learns a $\GP$ that models the distribution of discrepancies between summary statistics of $\data$ and $\obsdata$. \citeauthor{Jarvenpaa2017} \cite{Jarvenpaa2017} proposed multiple acquisition rules for BOLFI.
-The most principled (but also most costly) rule minimizes the expected integrated variance (\textit{ExpIntVar}) of the approximate posterior after acquiring new data \cite{Hennig2015, Jarvenpaa2017}.
-On a number of problems, BOLFI is state-of-the-art for simulation-efficient likelihood-free inference, and substantially more efficient than classical rejection-based methods (such as rejection-ABC\cite{Pritchard1999}, MCMC-ABC\cite{Marjoram2003}, SMC-ABC\cite{Sisson2007}).
+We will compare our method to BOLFI \cite[Bayesian Optimization for Likelihood-free Inference,][]{Gutmann2018}, an ABC method which -- given a user-specified discrepancy measure -- learns a $\GP$ that models the distribution of discrepancies between summary statistics of $\data$ and $\obsdata$. \cite{Jarvenpaa2017} proposed multiple acquisition rules for BOLFI.
+The most principled (but also most costly) rule minimizes the expected integrated variance (\textit{ExpIntVar}) of the approximate posterior after acquiring new data.
+BOLFI is a state-of-the-art method for simulation-efficient likelihood-free inference, and substantially more efficient than classical rejection-based methods such as rejection-ABC \cite[]{Pritchard1999}, MCMC-ABC \cite[]{Marjoram2003}, SMC-ABC \cite[]{Sisson2007}.